Kind but firm parenting involves setting clear limits for kids while also maintaining a strong, healthy relationship. Here’s how to do it.

 Don’t be too hard on yourself if you find yourself doing this.
 It can take practice to suppress this instinct.
 And even if you do scold, there’s still time to regroup and go through the steps of kind and firm discipline.
 Which are:

-Step One: Start by validating the feelings of your child or demonstrate understanding.
+Start by validating the feelings of your child or demonstrate understanding.

 In the case of the sandbox, you could start by acknowledging to your son that he thought it was interesting to see the sand fly through the air.
 This acknowledgment lets him know that you “get” why he did what he did, which will make him feel safe and open to talking further.